 She just flew up to the window as if to say “Are you Awake now?”
-I am slowing getting there.
+I am slowly getting there.

 Attempting to summarize my thoughts, my woodpecker friend evokes the question by testing various surfaces on our log cabin home.